Standard Company, LLC

-Standard Company LLC, as a boutique real estate advisory firm, has been a leader in providing other approved tax advantaged strategies for its clients pursuant to the Internal Revenue code, including partial gifts of real estate under IRC Section 170 for bargain sales to nonprofit organizations on IRS Form 8283, and deferring the tax until principal payments are received, with installment sale reporting on IRS Form 6252 pursuant to IRC 453.
+Jim Wootton provides a boutique real estate advisory service.
+He has been a leader in providing other approved tax advantaged strategies for his clients pursuant to the Internal Revenue code, including partial gifts of real estate under IRC Section 170 for bargain sales to nonprofit organizations on IRS Form 8283, and deferring the tax until principal payments are received, with installment sale reporting on IRS Form 6252 pursuant to IRC 453.

 Contact Jim Wootton (614) 956-6125.